czbone/vue3-quasar-frontend/README.md

 # Quasar web frontend example

-Quasar example for web application frontend, which is composed of Vue 3, Vite, TS, Router and Pinia
+Quasar example for web application frontend, which is composed of Vue 3, Vite, TypeScript, Router and Pinia

 ## Install the dependencies